Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 #### Rage of the Dire Troll

-Also at 3rd level, you have learned how to utilize the concoctions infused in your blood to temporarily turn into a dire troll.
-As a bonus action, you magically gain the following benefits, which last for 1 minute:
+Also at 3rd level, you have learned how to utilize the concoctions infused in your blood to temporarily turn into a hulking giant.
+As a bonus action, you transform into a dire troll, gain one rage point and the following benefits, which last for 1 minute:

 * If you are smaller than Large, you become Large, along with anything you are wearing.
 If you lack the room to become Large, your size doesn’t change.
 * You have advantage on Strength checks and Strength saving throws.